-College football inspires a ton of passion, and that’s even more of the case when the stakes get high.
-The NCAAF regular season has plenty of those moments, and even more come our way courtesy of the packed postseason of bowl games.
+College football inspires a ton of passion, and that’s especially true when the stakes get high.
+The NCAAF regular season has plenty of those moments, and even more come our way with a packed postseason of bowl games.

 A college football bowl game is the reward for a job well done during the regular season.
 There are more than three dozen of these games each season.
-Once they do, it’s a whole new ballgame as some are up to the task, while others aren’t.
+They can be unpredictable, as some teams are up to the task and happy with their position, while others aren’t.

 That’s just part of the intrigue, all of which is made even better by the fact that you can bet on it.
-The legal and regulated sports betting environment continues to grow across the U.S., and that includes right here in Michigan.
+The legal and regulated sports betting environment continues to grow across the U.S., and that includes Michigan, of course.

 When college football bowl season rolls around, you’ll have plenty of games to choose from.
-You can stick to the marquee matchups, or dig even deeper for the games involving the smaller and lesser-known programs.
-Of course, with the global pandemic, there may not be a full bowl season until 2021.
+You can stick to the marquee matchups, or dig even deeper for the games involving lesser-known programs.

 Our complete college football bowl betting guide will walk through everything you need to know, including the best spots for you to get in the game legally and safely.
 We’ll also have some insight on the best bet types to make, as well as some tips you can use while breaking down the games.
 Let’s get to it.